-Consult an authorised agent
+Consult an authorized agent

 Do your research to find a reputable developer, or, if you are buying in the secondary market, use an established RERA-registered real estate agent like Betterhomes.
-This will be invaluable to you, because you will benefit from years of market experience.
+This will be invaluable to you because you will benefit from years of market experience.
 If you are buying off plan direct from a developer, be very clear that you will want comprehensive project details before you purchase.
 You will also need a lawyer to facilitate the process of buying.

-Organise your finances early
+Organize your finances early

-Increased regulation means you will need to have your finances organised in advance.
+Increased regulation means you will need to have your finances organized in advance.
 Knowing what you can pay or afford to borrow will increase your confidence and help you move quickly when you find a property you like.
 If you are a new investor, be sure you can cover your mortgage payments for the first six months because it may take time to find a tenant you like.